Free WordPress plugins to get you started

-In general, you should avoid too many plugins, as too many plugins can negatively impact your website loading speed.
+As a general rule, you should avoid too many of them, because too many plugins can negatively affect the loading speed of the site.
 The security aspects of WordPress are also important.

-So what free WordPress plugins should I install to use only those that really useful and contribute in some way to your site?
+So what free WordPress plugins should you install to use only those that are really useful and contribute to your site in some way?
 Below we have compiled a small subjective list of interesting plugins.